lebedinska123/webPageConstructor/README.md

-Dynamic silgle page application, which allow to create own web-page.
+Dynamic single page application, which allow to create own web-page.